 Along with Christmas, Easter, and New Year's Eve, Ferragosto is probably the best loved holiday in Italy.
 Celebrated on the fifteenth of August, it honors Mary's Assumption to Heaven, where Catholic belief says She sits beside her Son, Jesus.
 It is a day of great festivities with celebrations in the streets and prayers to the Virgin Mary for thanks and support.
 All of Italy shuts down to celebrate Ferragosto.
 During the years, just like Christmas, the religious connotation of the holiday has been overtaken by its mundane side.
 In most of Italy, especially in touristic areas and locations, Ferragosto is a sort of second New Year's Eve, with parties and celebrations.

 ALL SAINTS AND ALL SOULS' DAYS

-All Saints day, the 1st of November, and All Souls' Day, the 2nd, are associated strongly with Catholic tradition and belief.
+All Saints day, the first of November, and All Souls' Day, the second, are associated strongly with Catholic tradition and belief.
 All Saints celebrates the memory of every Catholic saint and martyr, known and unknown, whereas All Souls' day centers on the remembrance of those who departed this world.
 The two are usually considered as a continuum by most Italians, who use these days as a moment to reflect and remember the departed.